 3. Advisory Board Budget Committee

-4. Advisory Council on Technology Committee
+4. Campus Technology Committee

 UNM branch campuses are represented by selected representatives on the following UNM main campus committees:

-1. Admissions & Records Committee
+1. Admissions and Records Committee

 2. Library Committee